Company Seven

 In the field of optics two of the more notable established manufacturers of binoculars in the United States were Bausch & Lomb Opt.
 Co. of Rochester, New York, and Spencer Lens Company (American Optical), of Buffalo, New York.
 There was much cooperation between the manufacturing companies, so Bausch & Lomb could provide prisms and lenses or complete instruments to other companies for integration into their larger systems.
 Wartime production designs were standardized as much as practical so that parts made by one company could be interchanged with parts made by another during final assembly, this was helpful in streamlining repairs at facilities closer to the combat areas.
 To that end Bausch & Lomb licensed it’s designs and assisted six other companies including Kollsman Instrument Co., Universal Camera Corp., and Anchor Optical Corp. to gear up for mass production while also standardizing the binoculars.

 height=319 Accommodation For War: As had been the case when the United States entered World War I, in 1942 the military did not possess enough binoculars to meet the impending needs of their rapidly growing forces.
 The manufacturer’s that would in time meet that demand were just starting to gear up for war, their escalating production would not meet the demand for a year or more.
 So in the interim the government issued appeals for consumers to loan their better binoculars for the war effort.
 In a replay of the Eyes for the Navy program of 1918, in the U.S. Navy asked civilians to send in their binoculars for evaluation of suitability for service, these were sent to The U.S. Naval Observatory, in Washington, D.C.
-It is an interesting commentary about how well regarded Carl Zeiss Jena optics were in the years leading up to World War II when the U.S. Government published advertisements asking the public to loan their personal binoculars for the war effort the ads specifically mention Zeiss and Bausch & Lomb.
+It is an interesting commentary about how well regarded Carl Zeiss Jena optics were in the years leading up to World War II when the U.S. government published advertisements asking the public to loan their personal binoculars for the war effort the ads specifically mention Zeiss and Bausch & Lomb.
 It is somewhat ironic that Zeiss optics were pressed into service against the very U-Boats that Zeiss supplied with binoculars and periscopes.

 Right: one of the U.S. Navy advertisements soliciting civilian binoculars, this was printed in 1942.
 The text of that ad is below (44,401 bytes).